marc-jellinek/AzureDataFactoryDemo_GenericSqlSink/README.md

 AzDataFactoryDemo_GenericSqlSink does the following:

 Quickly and easily pulls data from source to sink using security best practices.
-If the target object (a relational table or a CosmosDB document data) doesn't exist in the sink, it is magically created.
+If the target object (a relational table or a CosmosDB document) doesn't exist in the sink, it is magically created.

 The details:
 - Reads structure metadata from a CSV file stored in blob storage
 - Finds or Creates the SQL table in the target database that matches the structure of the CSV file
-- - If there are zero matches, a new table and view are created to act as the sink for the data, the table and view name of the new table is used
+- - If there are zero matches, a new table is created to act as the sink for the data, the table name of the new table is used
-- - If there is one match, the table and view name of the matching table is used
+- - If there is one match, the table name of the matching table is used
-- - If there is more than one match, the system doesn't know where it should belong, a new table and view are created to act as the sink for the data, the table and view name of the new table is used
+- - If there is more than one match, the system doesn't know where it should belong, a new table is created to act as the sink for the data, the table name of the new table is used

 Operational metadata is logged to the target table as additional columns.
 The metadata collected is:

--   __sourceConnectionStringSecretName - Secret Name containing the connection string that points to the data source
+-   __sourceConnectionStringSecretName - Secret containing the connection string that points to the data source
--   __sinkConnectionStringSecretName - Secret Name containing the connection string that points to the data sink
+-   __sinkConnectionStringSecretName - Secret containing the connection string that points to the data sink
 -   __sourceObjectName - object data will be loaded from
 -   __targetObjectName - object data will be loaded into
 -   __dataFactoryName - Name of the Azure Data Factory used to load the data
 -   __dataFactoryPipelineName - Name of the Azure Data Factory Pipeline used to load the data
 -   __dataFactoryPipelineRunId - ID of the Data Factory Pipeline Run that loaded the data
--   __insertDateTimeUTC - Full date and time the data was loaded in the UTC timezone, sourced from the Data Factory
+-   __insertDateTimeUTC - Full date and time the data was loaded in the UTC timezone

 Onboarding checklist:

 - Create or identify an Azure Key Vault instance that will hold your secrets
 - Create or identify data sources and data sinks
 - Create or identify the security context (AAD vs connection strings) to be used
 - Grant security contexts rights to data sources and data sinks
+- Deploy sink Azure SQL Database objects to sink databases
-- Create connection strings to data sources and sinks using security context identified above
+- Create connection strings to data sources using security context identified above
 - Save connection strings as named Azure Key Vault secrets
 - Create or identify the Azure Data Factory that will be handling the data movement
 - Grant the Data Factory Identity access to the Azure Key Vault holding the connection strings
 - Grant the Data Factory Identity access to sources and sinks (or supply username/password or access key in the connection strings)
 - Within the Data Factory create a linked service pointing at the Key Vault holding the secrets
-- Deploy target database objects to target sinks (SQL, Synapse)
 - Set Triggers using KeyVaultSecretNames as parameters

 Thanks to
 - Michael French